Activation is a part of the License request and refresh process.

 Ships the configuration changes made in Avantra UI to the Avantra Agents.

-Most of the configurations of the Avantra Master can be performed using the Avantra UI.
+Most of the configurations of the Avantra Server can be performed using the Avantra UI.
 Only the access data for the Avantra Database is required to be configured in a text file.

-The Avantra Master runs as a service (on Microsoft Windows operating systems) or as a daemon (on Unix-like operating systems).
+The Avantra Server runs as a service (on Microsoft Windows operating systems) or as a daemon (on Unix-like operating systems).

-The technical name of Avantra Master used, for example, with file names/directories, executable files, log files, and installer packages is
+The technical name of Avantra Server used, for example, with file names/directories, executable files, log files, and installer packages is

 Being a web application, Avantra UI can easily be deployed in a way that both internal staff (i.e. representatives of the Service Provider operating Avantra) and Customers have access to it.
 Avantra UI uses the Jetty HTTP server and Java Servlet container.